-The seminary assists students and their spouses in finding both secular and church work opportunities.
-Students are also encouraged to use such services as are available to them in their own denominational organization in finding work opportunities.
+The seminary is available to consult with students and advise them with regard to placement, however students are encouraged to use such services as are available to them in their own denominational organization in finding work opportunities.
 Because of its relationship to the Cumberland Presbyterian Church, the seminary is able to give particular attention to the placement of Cumberland Presbyterian students, both during and after their matriculation.
 Inquiries about placement should be sent to the Director of Student Services.